nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.3.1 Finding a supplier: `find_supplier`

-Find suppliers whose information matches with any of the given parameters.
+Finds suppliers whose information matches with any of the given parameters.

 Syntax: `find_supplier NAME`